connormcloughlin/valuations-app/README.md

 ### Web Application
 - Access the web application at `http://localhost:3000`
-- Login with your surveyor credentials
+- Login with your credentials
 - Manage orders, appointments, and inventory items
 - Generate reports and track valuations